 - No need to send a surveyor out into hard-to-reach areas, including hazardous or steep terrain to collect the information.

 - Ability to cover a large area quickly.
 Data that would take a field survey crew several days in the field can be collected in a matter of hours.

 - Detailed modeling.
 With UAS, we can collect data from a variety of viewpoints and angles, and use software to make 3D models of any feature, including landscapes, buildings, or equipment.

-LSI currently has two qualified UAS remote pilots (FAA Remote Pilot Certified) and two drones that are designed and outfitted for different types of surveys.
+LSI currently has three qualified UAS remote pilots (FAA Remote Pilot Certified) and multiple drones that are designed and outfitted for different types of surveys.

 The Trimble UX5 fixed-wing drone is designed for photogrammetric applications.
 It is equipped with a high-resolution camera and is capable of one-half inch per pixel resolution photos.

 The newly released Wind 8 Octocopter is equipped with a video camera and methane gas detector.
 This high-powered drone is the first in our region to offer a solution for methane and natural gas detection along pipelines, compressor sites, or other areas of exposure.

 UAS are a game changer in the land surveying industry.
 Whether your project is a 100-mile long pipeline, a single well construction site, or a reclaimed area at a mining site, give us a call today to talk about how we can provide innovative solutions to your challenges, for a price point and timeline that you never imagined possible.